Upper Deck Company: Other Exquisite Collection series

-Baseball Yankee Stadium Legacy
+Yankee Stadium Legacy

 The Yankee Stadium Legacy set is a 6,742-card compilation chronicling every single game ever played at Yankee Stadium.
-The card set was manufactured by Upper Deck and made its official debut by being inserted in random packs of Upper Deck's 2008 Series 1 Baseball.
+The card set made its official debut inserted in random packs of Upper Deck's 2008 Series 1 Baseball.

 Other cards in the set commemorate some of the most famous sporting events that have taken place at Yankee Stadium.
 Some of these events include: Lou Gehrig's "Luckiest Man Alive" Speech (July 4, 1939); Babe Ruth's "Final Visit to Yankee Stadium" (June 11, 1948); Joe Louis vs. Max Schmeling heavyweight title bout (June 19, 1936, Schmeling won), the 1958 NFL Championship between the New York Giants and the Baltimore Colts and Muhammad Ali's title defense against Ken Norton (Sept.
 28, 1976).

-Guinness World Records will certify The Yankee Stadium Legacy as the largest baseball card set ever produced, once all the cards are released.
+Guinness World Records stated an intention to certify the Yankee Stadium Legacy as the largest baseball card set ever produced, once all the cards were released.
 The official recognition will take place only after all of the 6,500 cards are released in Upper Deck's various baseball card launches throughout the year.

 The various sets where the Yankee Stadium Legacy cards were inserted into were: Spectrum; Piece of History; SPx; Upper Deck Series Two; SP Legendary Cuts (hobby-only); SP Authentic; UDx; and UD Masterpieces.
 Upper Deck started a website so that collectors could find out more about the Yankee Stadium Legacy set.
 Alphanumeric codes found on the backs of Yankee Stadium Legacy cards can be entered at the site, and collectors would be able to use the site to manage their collections online, and track their collections against other collectors via a leader board.

 Tommy Baxter, a 36-year-old from Little Rock, Arkansas, was the first collector to put together Upper Deck's Yankee Stadium Legacy (YSL) Collection.